 Although the College strongly encourages all members of its community to report violations of this policy to law enforcement (including Campus Security and/or local police), it is the victim's choice whether or not to make such a report.
 Furthermore, victims have the right to decline to notify law enforcement.
 This choice is not available in the case of minors as Goldey-Beacom College will adhere to Delaware Chapter 9 of Title 16 requirements and report the incident to law enforcement.
 The College's Title IX Coordinator will assist with notifying law enforcement if the victim so desires.
-Delaware State Police may also be reached directly by calling (302) 633-5000, or in person at 3301 Kirkwood Highway, Wilmington, DE 19808.
+Delaware State Police may be reached directly by calling (302) 633-5000.
+While construction is ongoing for Troop 6's Kirkwood Highway station, they may also be reached in person at 100 Corporal Stephen J Ballard Way, Newark, DE 19702.
 Additional information about the Delaware State Police may be found online.
 Should the victim choose to decline the contacting of law enforcement, the College is willing to assist the victim.
 The Title IX Coordinator will also assist individuals who do not want to contact law enforcement but may wish to utilize supportive measures or initiate institutional proceedings.